A reading from the gospel according to Luke 14:1, 7-11

 Reflection: Be humble.

 Perhaps because of his growing popularity, Jesus was invited to dine at the home of one of the leading Pharisees.
 Jesus accepted the invitation.
 He never rejects anyone.
 Rich or poor, sinner or saint, He loves everyone.
 He then took the opportunity to teach.
 Everywhere he went, He would always teach.
-That is part of His mission.
+That is an important part of His mission.

 While it is good to be invited to a party, it is awfully bad to be embarrassed in front of many people.
 When attending an occasion, it is important to practice good manners and to avoid having too much self-importance.
 People appreciate humility and abhor arrogance.
 Much more with God who opposes the proud but shows favor to the humble (James 4:6).